romabeckman/encryption/README.md

 // must print 'My text to example'
 ```

 You may encrypt only Payload without [RFC 7519 (JWT)](https://tools.ietf.org/html/rfc7519) method.
-Some reasons, you need encrypt only Payload and transmite by insecurity way.
-See example:
+Some reason, you need encrypt only Payload and transmite by insecurity way.
+Example:

 ```
 $encryption = new Encryption("__ENCRYPT_KEY__", "__SECURITY_KEY__");